deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 Another option is to add the version number as an argument to the docker build command (see below).

-If you take a closer look at the Dockerfile, there are hints for the configuration of the image in the comments.
+If you take a closer look at the Dockerfile, there are hints in the comments for how to configure the image.
 For example, you can determine that only certain interpreters are supported by the zeppelin server.
-According to the following example snippet, only the support for JDBC, Markdown, Python and Cassandra will be integrated in the image:
+According to the following example snippet, only support for JDBC, Markdown, Python and Cassandra will be integrated in the image:

 ```dockerfile
 # Decide